 Courses Recently Taught

-The second in a three-semester calculus sequence, this course has two primary foci.
-The first is integration, including Riemann sums, techniques of integration, and numerical methods and applications of integration.
-This study leads into the analysis of differential equations by separation of variables, Euler's method and slope fields.
-The second focus is the notion of convergence, as manifested in improper integrals, and sequences and series, particularly Taylor series.
+This is the second course calculus sequence, this course focuses on integration, including Riemann sums, the Fundamental Theorem of Calculus, techniques of integration, numerical methods, and applications of integration.
+This study leads into the analysis of differential equations by separation of variables, Euler's method, and slope fields.
 This counts toward the core course requirement for the major.
-Prerequisite: MATH 111 or AP score of 4 or 5 on Calculus AB exam or an AB sub-score of 4 or 5 on the Calculus BC exam.
+Prerequisite: MATH 111 or the equivalent.
 Offered every semester.